Police: 2 inmates who escaped from Arizona prison captured

 COOLIDGE, Ariz.
-(AP) - Two inmates who escaped from an Arizona prison in Florence last weekend were recaptured in Coolidge, police in the nearby Pinal County city said Thursday.
+(AP) - Two inmates who had been the subject of a manhunt after escaping from an Arizona prison in Florence last weekend were recaptured Thursday in Coolidge, police in the nearby Pinal County city said.

 Coolidge police officers and U.S. deputy marshals captured and arrested David T. Harmon and John B. Charpiot after police received calls from at least two residents who reported having seen the inmates, the Police Department said in a statement.